 By W van Rooyen

 It is important to understand the Adjudication process when one responds to a Tender or Request for Proposal.
-If you have these 8 steps under control when responding to tenders, chances are good that you will proceed to the next round.
+If you have these 8 steps under control when responding to tenders, changes are good that you will proceed to the next round.

 Here are 8 steps in the adjudication process that Organs of State will most often follow in determining which bidder will win the tender:

 When tenders are opened in public, the following features of each tender usually are announced and recorded: